-The ranking of these skills elements are relative to their impact on overall run scoring and very loosely tied to 5×5 roto.
-Since there is no real one-to-one correlation of a BABS rating to a fantasy stat, the weights that your league's format requires might need to be adjusted.
+The ranking of these skills elements is relative to their impact on overall run scoring and very loosely tied to 5×5 roto.
+Since there is no real one-to-one correlation between a BABS rating and a fantasy stat, the weights that your league's format requires might need to be adjusted.